-In addition to being a vibrant community of faith, St. Paul’s United Methodist Church, located in the heart of the Museum District, is one of Houston’s most beautiful and treasured concert venues.
-Anchored by the St. Paul’s Choir, which has earned national acclaim in the Anglican choral tradition, the church regularly presents recitals and concerts of solo instrumental and vocal, chamber, choral and orchestral repertoire.
+Located in the heart of the Museum District, St. Paul’s is one of Houston’s most beautiful and treasured concert venues.
+The St. Paul’s Chamber Music Society regularly presents recitals and concerts of solo instrumental and vocal, chamber, choral and orchestral repertoire.

 2019 LENTEN RECITAL SERIES